 - Overdraft fees.
 If you choose to take up a line of credit with Postbank in the form of overdraft features, you will be charged interest on the amount your draw.
 Do note that this interest amount will vary depending on your borrowed amount and financial profile.

-Sign up for Postbank easily online.
+Anyone in Germany can easily sign up for Postbank online.
 Before signing up, however, make sure that you have all the required documentation on hand.
 While this may differ across account types, the required documents generally include: